How to Grow and Care for Silver Dollar Jade Plant (Crassula arborescens) Indoors

 Repot Silver Dollar Jade at the beginning of the growing season only when it becomes crowded in its current pot.
 Use a pot that is only one size larger than the current one to avoid overpotting.

 Confirm that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot.
-Use a clay pot for Silver Dollar Plant.
-A clay pot is porous and therefore allows the soil to dry out faster which prevents it from staying wet for too long.
+Use a clay pot as it is porous and allows the soil to dry out faster which prevents it from staying wet for too long.
 Take a look at these terracotta pots with saucer on Amazon.

 Silver Dollar Jade, Crassula arborescens, Silver Dollar Plant